damianhakert/damianhakert.github.io/source/_posts/2015-06-22-gitlab-7-12-released.markdown

 1. Since build script is version controlled more people can see it and to propose changes
 1. Older and newer branches build correctly since they can contain a different build file
 1. Forks automatically get a proper build script that gets updated when they merge upstream in

+We include a Lint tool to check your syntax.

 HOW IT WORKS AND THE SYNTAX